nigel-parker/gedinline/README.md

 ### Getting Started
 #### Prerequisites

-Java must be installed on your machine.
-You can verify this by typing
+A recent Java JDK must be installed on your machine.
+You can verify that it is by typing

 ```
-java -version
+javac -version
 ```

 on your command line.